 He might be small, but his sporting energy needs burning somehow.
 When it comes to exercise, be sure to use a harness.
 The Pap is prone to tracheal collapse, and harnesses can reduce the chances of this significantly.

 He is spunky and intelligent, so you’ll need to mix his activities up throughout the week.
 This will prevent him from becoming too bored.
 He doesn’t need intense exercise, but he needs more than just a walk around the block.

 So, variety is the key to Pap’s happiness.
 He gets on well with other dogs, so he’ll enjoy regular trips to the doggy park.
 He also loves to fetch, which is the Spaniel blood again.
-So be sure to invest in toys for him to bring back to you.
+So be sure to invest in toys for him to return to you.

-In between exercise sessions, he’ll also need mental stimulation to keep himself entertained.
-Interactive play with his humans will be his favored activity, such as more fetch or tug of war games.
-Or toys for solo play such as treat-dispensing puzzle toys or chew sticks will go down well too.
+He’ll also need mental stimulation between exercise sessions to keep himself entertained.
+Interactive play with his humans will be his favored activity, such as more fetch or tug-of-war games.
+Or toys for solo play, such as treat-dispensing puzzle toys or chew sticks, will go down well too.
 A basket full of toys is a great weapon in any dog owner’s arsenal for beating doggy boredom.

-His tiny frame makes him popular with apartment and city dwellers who do not have much room to offer.
+His tiny frame makes him popular with apartment and city dwellers with little room to offer.
 But with his need to stick to you like glue, you don’t need much more room for him.
-He would appreciate a yard to play in, but it isn’t a requirement of his.
+He would appreciate a yard to play in, but it isn’t his requirement.

 The fun but sweet Papillon is suited to all kinds of families, with one exception.
 His super tiny frame makes him unsuitable for families with young children.
 Young children mistake toy dogs for actual toys and treat them the same.
 Many Paps have been injured by children who do not understand how to handle them.
 So, for his safety, he is best homed with older children.